Understanding Regression Tests

 Fortunately for the would-be regression tester, on any given project your regression test libraries can be built from the existing test cases developed from day one.
 Functional tests, unit tests, integration tests, and build verification tests—anything that has successfully verified, throughout the development process, that various components work as intended—can all be incorporated into a regression testing suite, and “regression tests,” per se, don’t necessarily need to be written.
 Each time you modify your source code, you can simply re-run the potentially relevant tests to ensure that they continue to pass.
 Naturally, over the course of a complex development project, those test cases—and the various functions and processes that they attempt to check—can number in the thousands, making the use of automated testing software mandatory for full-scale regression tests.
 TestComplete can help you reuse your previous automated tests to easily create continuous regression tests.

 To reduce the stress levels of programming teams everywhere, various automated testing programs that specialize in regression tests now make it relatively easy, with a few clicks of a mouse, to establish sets of testing parameters and to check new iterations of code against previous software baselines, or control states, highlighting inconsistencies in testing logs and specifying exactly where an unexpected function broke and why.
-You may not have the bandwidth or time to let your software re-run every test, checking the entire application for potential errors, but you’ll dramatically exceed what you’d be able to check manually.
+You may not have the bandwidth or time to let your software re-run every test, checking the entire application for potential errors, but you’ll dramatically exceed what you’d be able to check manually - especially if you use a visual regression tool like CrossBrowserTesting.
 Indeed, when it comes to automated regression-testing tools, sometimes it almost seems too easy.

 And if you’re not careful, that can be a problem.